 All leather used for RHANDERS gloves are by-products of the food industry, and we commit to avoiding leather from animals that are raised for the use of skins only, thereby ensuring respect for nature and the process.
 We’re proud to say that our leathers are simply the finest aniline available in the world.
 Since they are the cream of the crop, we do not cover beauty marks or minor imperfections with plastic (as is usually industry practice).
 Aesthetically, we believe in the idea that a small personal mark or a perfect flaw makes all the difference.
 More importantly, it is incredibly soft to the touch - you can simply feel it’s RHANDERS.

-When it comes to fabrics and textiles we have the same ethos; it should be natural, sustainable and long lasting.
+When it comes to fabrics and textiles we have the same ethos; it should be natural, responsible and long lasting.
 We even located one of the last standing fabric mills in Denmark – just 90 kilometres from our glove atelier, and are now introducing their sustainable fabrics to our collection.
 So far, we are using their deadstock which is another wonderful way of continuing our responsible no-waste philosophy.
 The best part?
 We don’t have to fly the fabrics halfway across the world, we make it happen right next door.

 However, sometimes we do fall in love with textiles that are not made in Denmark, but have a long and rich heritage in another part of the world.
 One such fabric is our Peace Silk.
-An animal friendly, 100% pure, sustainable harvest ensures the butterflies leave their cocoons before the craftsman delicately unravels the organic and soft silk.
+An animal friendly, 100% pure, responsible harvest ensures the butterflies leave their cocoons before the craftsman delicately unravels the organic and soft silk.
 Our Peace Silk is then spun and blended with organic cotton, and are tailored into scarves, facemasks, blouses and much more at our own atelier in Denmark.